tobyreid/tobyreid/README.md

 ### Hi there 👋

-My name is Toby!
+My name is Toby and i'm a software developer.

-I'm a professional software developer, and have been busy hacking away at the codeface since 2004.
+I've been busy hacking away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!)

 ex Friends Reunited, Brightsolid, NCC Group and TruRating